andrewciccotosto/AndrewCiccotosto32350975/Full_Documentation.md

 ```
 The above lines are placing the images that are saved in the /html/ directory onto the webpage - They do not require the full directory as they are saved into the same file as the index.php file.

-This is inspired by Joshdick (n.d) - Referencing at the end of the document.